- You do not have any products in your shopping cart yet.

 | Design Style | Authentic, modern, nature-inspired |

-Wood with History, Crafted for the Present
+Wood with History, Made for the Present

 The used teak wood comes from old buildings and structures on the islands of Java and Bali that were dismantled.
-Instead of consuming new resources, a new, durable product is created from the old, resilient wood – with the knowledge that each piece of furniture is unique due to its origin and craftsmanship.
+Instead of using new resources, a new, durable product is created from the old, resilient wood – with the knowledge that each piece of furniture is unique due to its origin and craftsmanship.

 Link to the video in full size